igem-fau/website/content/project/experiments.md

 **Dephosphoryllation of the digested DNA fragments**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

-After the digestion of the DNA fragments, there is a likelihood that they relegate again.
-To prohibit that issue, the method of dephosphorylation was chosen, were phosphate groups are split of.
+After vector digestion, the newly formed fragments could religate, which would prevent the insertion of our sequence.
+Removing the phosphate groups of the fragment ends by dephosphorylation probits that issue.

 **Master Mix:   **